lyarenei/jellyfin-plugin-listenbrainz/README.md

 ### Debug logging

-Please always make sure to provide debug logs when reporting a plugin issue.
-To set up debug logging, you need to modify the logging configuration of the Jellyfin server.
-In addition to changing the logging level, it is also necessary to update the log template, to properly display logged data.
+Please always attach debug logs when you report a plugin issue.
+Getting them means changing the logging configuration of the Jellyfin server: both the log level and the log template, since the default template hides some of the data the plugin logs.

-To set up debug logging:

-First, follow the steps described [here][JELLYFIN_DEBUG] to enable debug logging.
-Then, in the same file, you will see two log templates (`outputTemplate`).
-One template is for a console output, the other one is for a file output.
-If you are using the Jellyfin UI to collect the logs, then modify the **File** template by adding `{EventId}` , `{ClientRequestId}` and `{HttpRequestId}` fields.
+Start by enabling debug logging as described [here][JELLYFIN_DEBUG].
+The same file holds two `outputTemplate` entries, one for console output and one for file output.
+If you collect logs through the Jellyfin interface, add `{EventId}`, `{ClientRequestId}` and `{HttpRequestId}` to the **file** template:

-- `EventId` identifies the event which is being processed (playback start/stop, user data save)
+- `EventId` identifies the event being processed (playback start, playback stop, user data save).
-- `ClientRequestId` identifies a ListenBrainz API request being processed
+- `ClientRequestId` identifies the ListenBrainz API request being processed.
-- `HttpRequestId` identifies a specific HTTP request being processed
+- `HttpRequestId` identifies the individual HTTP request.

-The modified template should look like this:
+The result should look like this:

 ```diff
 - "[{Timestamp:yyyy-MM-dd HH:mm:ss.fff zzz}] [{Level:u3}] [{ThreadId}] {SourceContext}: {Message}{NewLine}{Exception}"
 + "[{Timestamp:yyyy-MM-dd HH:mm:ss.fff zzz}] [{Level:u3}] [{ThreadId}] {SourceContext} {EventId} {ClientRequestId} {HttpRequestId}: {Message}{NewLine}{Exception}"
 ```

+Restart the server afterwards.
+Other log lines will now have extra spaces before the `:`, like
-After modifying the template, restart Jellyfin server, and you should see extra whitespace (before the `:`) in the log like this: <code>... &#91;INF] &#91;1] Main&nbsp;&nbsp;&nbsp;: Jellyfin version: "10.8.13"</code>
+<code>... &#91;INF] &#91;1] Main&nbsp;&nbsp;&nbsp;: Jellyfin version: "10.11.0"</code> — that is expected, because
-This is expected, as the three new fields you added earlier are only defined in this plugin, while the template affects all log messages.
-Unfortunately, Jellyfin does not seem to be using a logging extension which allows dynamic log templates.
+only this plugin fills in the three new fields while the template applies to everything.

 Do not forget to revert these changes after you are done with capturing the logs.
-You can keep the template if you don't mind the additional IDs, but make sure you change the log level back to `Information` as debug logging can in general have an impact on the application performance.
+You can keep the template if you don't mind the additional IDs, but it is recommended to change the log level back to `Information` as debug logging can in general have an impact on the application performance.

 # Development